unravelin/gcb2gh/README.md

 - STATUS_CONTEXT: The title given to the Commit Status at the bottom of PRs.
   Defaults to "gcb".

-- BUILD_MANIFEST: The filepath of the GCB build manifest.
+- BUILD_MANIFEST: The filepath of the GCB build manifest which we read to get pretty step names.
 You will need to ensure the directory is mounted into the background container.
-Optional, but steps will be "step_1" to "step_n" if unavailable.
+Steps will be "step_1" to "step_n" in the commit status if a build manifest cannot be read.